psu-spatial/Stat462-2024/docs/in_02-Lab4.md

 <br>

 -   Write out the model equation using equation format (hint - create the equation here - <https://latexeditor.lagrida.com/> , then you can put it into the text of your REPORT (not a code chunk) using double dollar signs.
+More in this tutorial ([Tutorial3,Equations](#T3_MathsEquations)).

     ```
     $$